alaiam/Atlantis_Calibration_Fisheries/README.md

-# Atlantis_Calibration
+# Atlantis_Calibration_fisheries

-Script to calibrate Atlantis with the package Calibrar.
+Script to calibrate Atlantis with the package Calibrar with the fishing process activated.
 This example is applied to the Puget Sound configuration